tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

     {% include course_image.html  size="medium" filename="github-desktop-file-changes" ext_print="png" ext_web="png" alt="New files modified" caption="New files modified" %}

-	  The file changes shows deleted lines in red and new lines in green.
+	  The file changes show deleted lines in red and new lines in green.
 The colors help you see what changed.

 4. Commit the changes using the options in the lower-left corner, and click **Commit to development**.